Skip to content

 url string Yes Request URL

-Return type: object
+Return Value Type: object

-User Information Binding and Unbinding
+Binding and Unbinding User Information

 var guanceModule = uni.requireNativePlugin("GCUniPlugin-MobileAgent");